facelessuser/BracketHighlighter/quickstart.md

 BracketHighlighter's auto highlighting does not scan the entire file all at once, but it scans a small window for
 performance reasons.
 If you see a question mark, it may be simply that the search threshold has been reached.
 You
 can run a bracket match with no threshold from the command palette or the offscreen bracket popup dialog (if using
 the latest version of Sublime Text 3).
+If you are dissatisfied with the default small threshold, it can be increased
+in the settings file.
+Be mindful that extremely large thresholds may affect performance.
+I personally use a value of
+`10000`.

 ![unmatched](res://Packages/BracketHighlighter/docs/images/unmatched_popup.png){: width=486, height=210}